calabrialab/RAAVioli/README.md

 	-M (optional) bwa-index of the mixed_genome.
 	   If specified you can omit -m.

-	-a the bed file with the custom annotation.
+	-a the gtf file with the custom annotation.

 	-o path to the output directory.

-	-b (optional) any value.
-If specified also 2820 will be made.
 ```
 ### Options
 **-i**: The file .tsv with the paths to fastq files as last column